-Before Events have names ending in ":before" and are triggered before something happens.
-Like traditional events, handlers can cancel the event by returning false.
+Before Events have names ending in ";before" and are triggered before something happens.
+Handlers can cancel the event by returning false.
+When false is returned by a handler, following handlers will not be called.

-After Events, with names ending in ":after", are triggered after something happens.
-Unlike traditional events, handlers cannot cancel these events; all handlers will always be called.
+After Events, with names ending in ":after", are triggered after something happened.
+Handlers cannot cancel these events; all handlers will always be called.